vechiato/vechiato.github.io/content/post/Book An Elegant Puzzle.md

 ### **Chapter 9: Career Ladders**

-This chapter argues for clear, fair, and actionable career ladders—not as bureaucracy, but as motivation and fairness tools.
+This chapter argues for clear, fair, and actionable career ladders not as bureaucracy, but as motivation and fairness tools.
 He also explores the difference between levels and scope.

 ### **Chapter 10: Performance Management**